scottchiefbaker/rdtsc_rand/README.md

 uint64_t num = rdtsc_rand64();
 ```

-## How fast is it?

-Reading the `rdtsc` value and then hashing it to a 64bit integer is extremely
-fast and efficient.
-There are only a handful of instructions required to
-read the value, and then a single multiplication instruction to hash it.

 ## Should I use it for all my random numbers?

 No! **rdtsc_rand** is not vetted for true randomness.
 It is designed to be